Breast Augmentation for Athletic Women

 When you exercise, your body burns calories and builds muscle which can lead to changes to your body.
 Your breasts in particular, regardless of their size are all made up of the same compounds; blood vessels, connective tissues, lymph nodes, lobules, lobes, milk ducts and of course fat.
 When your body fat percentage alters this can cause changes in your breasts first.

-• Strength Training – This is involves the use of resistance bands, weight machines and free weights.
-It helps to tone your muscles as well as building new muscle tissue too.
-Depending on your breast size to start with you may not notice a lot of difference to your size, however if your breasts are naturally very lean then you may notice an increased loss in volume.
-It is also possible for strength training exercises to actually lift and firm your bust.
+- Strength Training – This involves the use of resistance bands, weight machines and free weights.
+It helps to tone your muscles as well as build new muscle tissue too.
+Depending on your breast size to start with you may not notice a lot of difference to your size, however, if your breasts are naturally very lean then you may notice an increased loss in volume.
+It is also possible for strength training exercises to lift and firm your bust.

-• Aerobic Exercise – This covers a large number of activities including running, swimming, tennis and even just cardio workouts.
+- Aerobic Exercise – This covers a large number of activities including running, swimming, tennis and even just cardio workouts.
 The main goal for this type of exercise is weight loss and for each pound lost you are losing body fat too.
-It is common that your breasts are the first place that visibly shows your weight loss.
+Commonly, your breasts are the first place that visibly shows your weight loss.

 So what are the options?

-There are pros and cons for each decision which is why we always recommend you attend an informative, no obligation consultation with us so we are able to best advise you on the size, shape and placement of your implants.
+There are pros and cons for each decision which is why we always recommend you attend an informative, no-obligation consultation with us so we can best advise you on the size, shape and placement of your implants.

-A good surgeon will listen to your thoughts on what you wish to achieve and shouldn’t be persuading you to go for anything that you really don’t feel comfortable with.
-Ask to see before and after images and attend a sizing appointment to try out different sized implants to see how they suit your frame.
+A good surgeon will listen to your thoughts on what you wish to achieve and shouldn’t be persuading you to go for anything that you don’t feel comfortable with.
+Ask to see before and after images and attend a sizing appointment to try out different-sized implants to see how they suit your frame.

 Recovery

-It is important to remember that cosmetic surgery is just an invasive and traumatic for the body as any other surgery and so great care must be taken to ensure you achieve the best results.
+It is important to remember that cosmetic surgery is just as invasive and traumatic for the body as any other surgery and so great care must be taken to ensure you achieve the best results.
 The downtime depends on placement and of course the size of your new implants.
-If you went behind the muscle you are looking at a six week rest period or if your implant is placed in front of the muscle then you will be looking at a two week rest period.
+If you went behind the muscle you are looking at a six-week rest period or if your implant is placed in front of the muscle then you will be looking at a two-week rest period.

 At six weeks you will be booked in for a post-op check with your surgeon.
 It is here that you will be able to review your progress and discuss your plans to start working out again and your surgeon will be able to give you the green light if acceptable to do so.